SM 25x150 [2xM8] / N42 - magnetic separator

 Apart from immense strength, neodymium magnets have the following advantages:

-- Key role in the industry of new technologies – are used in hard drives, electric drive mechanisms, medical devices or various technologically advanced devices.
+- Significant importance in the industry of new technologies – find application in computer drives, electric drive mechanisms, medical equipment and very advanced devices.

 Disadvantages of neodymium magnets: